 The psychological assessment included a questionnaire with a number of significant questions specific to orthognathic deformities, developed by Cunningham and Feinmann [12] in 1998 at University College London, Orthodontic Department and Academic Department of Psychiatry.
-The questionnaire "The initial assessment of patients requesting Orthognathic treatment" is presented in Table 2.
-The interview was performed, during the initial appointment by a surgeon in a private consultation.
-Based on psychological assessment patients were divided into 2 groups; Group 1- patients with low psychological assessment results (less than 50% positive responses) and, Group 2 - Patients with satisfactory psychological assessment results (more than 50% positive responses).
+The questionnaire titled "The initial assessment of patients requesting orthognathic treatment" is presented in Table 2.
+The interview was performed during the initial appointment by a surgeon in a private consultation.
+Based on psychological assessment, the patients were divided into two groups: Group 1 - patients with low psychological assessment results (less than 50% positive responses) and Group 2 - patients with satisfactory psychological assessment results (more than 50% positive responses).

-Afterwards, in preoperative quality of life assessment patients were given one of the most widely used questionnaires, disease-specific measurement of the Oral Health Impact Profile (OHIP14).
+Afterwards, in preoperative QoL assessment, the patients were given one of the most widely used questionnaires, disease-specific measurement of the Oral Health Impact Profile (OHIP14).
 It measures individuals' perception of the social impact of their oral disorders and their well-being.
 The OHIP-14 questionnaire was developed as a shorter version of the OHIP-49, where the 49 questions might be too long or unnecessary for the purpose.
-Questions included in this questionnaire measure seven domains: functional limitation (OH-1, OH-2), physical pain (OH-3, OH-4), psychological discomfort (OH-5, OH-6, OH-10), physical disability (OH-7, OH-8, OH-14), psychological disability (OH-9), social disability (OH-11, OH-12) and handicap (OH-13) (Table 3).
+Questions included in this questionnaire measure seven domains: functional limitation (OH-1, OH-2), physical pain (OH-3, OH-4), psychological discomfort (OH-5, OH-6, OH-10), physical disability (OH-7, OH-8, OH-14), psychological disability (OH-11, OH-12), and handicap (OH-13) (Table 3).